michael-di9n/ai-buddy-reactnative/README.md

-# Calorie Buddy
+# Ai Buddy
-Mobile diet tracking device which can tell you how many colories a dish is from a simple snap
+Generate an Ai from your imagination

 ## Finished Product
 <YoutubeVideo>

 ## Features
-- Calorie estimator using machine learning
-- Login user authentication
-- History tracker of past snaps
+- Take pictures of an object and transform it into an AI model
+- Train and raise the model